ryanlayerlab/TEPEAK/README.md

 See Wiki for details on setting up the requirements for this option.

-Once a reference and species name is chosen navigate to Species Name Start below
+Once the requirements are setup and a reference and species name is chosen navigate to Species Name Start below

 2. SRA Numbers